coderetreat/coderetreat.org/facilitators/register.md

     * `location.city`
     * `location.country`

-   For a physcial location, please make sure you use the full name of the country.
+   For a physical location, please make sure you use the full name of the country.
 Examples below:

     - United Kingdom ✅
     - ~~UK~~